-Always stay with your child when they are feeding.
+lways stay with your child when they re feeding.

 Pulling faces, throwing food or simply smearing it all over the highchair are all part of the learning process with food.
-Give plenty of smiles and positive praise to help reassure your little one when the are touching, exploring and tasting new foods.
+Give plenty of smiles and positive praise to help reassure your little one when they are touching, exploring and tasting new foods.